-- 1. the level of relevant formal scientific, technical education, or extension experience of the individual, as well as the extent to which an individual is engaged in relevant research, education, or extension activities. - 2. the need to include experts from various areas of specialization within relevant scientific, education, or extension fields. - 3. the need to include other experts (e.g., producers, range or forest managers/operators, and consumers) who can assess relevance of the applications to targeted audiences and to program needs. - 4. the need to include experts from a variety of organizational types (e.g., colleges, universities, industry, state and Federal agencies, and private profit and non-profit organizations) and geographic locations. - 5. the need to maintain a balanced composition with regard to minority and female representation and an equitable age distribution; and - 6. the need to include reviewers who can judge the effective usefulness of each application to producers and the general public.
+- 1. The level of relevant formal scientific, technical education, or extension experience of the individual, as well as the extent to which an individual is engaged in relevant research, education, or extension activities. - 2.
+The need to include experts from various areas of specialization within relevant scientific, education, or extension fields. - 3.
+The need to include other experts (e.g., producers, range or forest managers/operators, researchers, public health practitioners, educators, consumers, and commercial reviews) who can assess relevance of the applications to targeted audiences and to program needs. - 4.
+The need to include experts from a variety of organizational types (e.g., colleges, universities, industry, state and Federal agencies, and private profit and non-profit organizations) and geographic locations. - 5.
+The need to maintain a balanced composition with regard to race, ethnicity, gender representation, and an equitable age distribution. - 6.
+The need to include reviewers who can judge the effective usefulness of each application to producers and the general public.